awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## RekognitionDetectOnlyPolicy: Gives permission to detect faces, labels and text<a name="rekognition-detect-only-policy"></a>
+## RekognitionDetectOnlyPolicy: Gives Permission to Detect Faces, Labels, and Text<a name="rekognition-detect-only-policy"></a>

 ```
         "Statement": [